JugieNoob/Simple-Discord-Mod-Bot/README.md

 This is a simple Discord Bot that gives you access to basic moderation commands.
 I made this project to learn more about discord bots and the discord.py library.
 I decided to make it open source to show what I was able to learn and to allow other people to iterate on it if they wish to do so.

+If you encounter any problems with the bot please make an issue [here](https://github.com/JugieNoob/Simple-Discord-Mod-Bot/issues) and i will try my best to solve them.

 ## Dependencies :page_with_curl:
 - [discord.py](https://discordpy.readthedocs.io/en/stable/)
 - [dotenv](https://pypi.org/project/python-dotenv/)